 The lumbar support is superb and the abdominal support is firm without binding.
 The belt is also very light by weight belt standards so at times you’re going to forget you have it on.

-Whether you’re banging out deadlifts, clean and jerks, back squats or snatches the Fire Team Fit Weightlifting belt has your back, literally.
+Whether you’re banging out deadlifts, clean and jerks, back squats or snatches the Fire Team Fit Weightlifting belt is a smarter choice.

 For the novice lifter or one on a budget, you really won’t find a better value than the Harbinger 4-Inch Nylon Weightlifting Belt.